Paul D. Wilke

 For example, the British move to occupy Vichy-held Syria in 1941 was met with fierce resistance from the French garrison, which inflicted hundreds of casualties on the British before finally agreeing to a ceasefire.
 When the fighting finally stopped, 32,032 French servicemen chose repatriation.
 At the same time, only 5,668 decided to enlist with de Gaulle, another reminder that most French simply wanted to go home and not keep fighting for what looked like a lost cause that was no longer theirs (Hastings 125).

-The Shifting Fortunes of War: de Gaulle's Rise and Pétain's Fall
+Shifting Fortunes Of War: de Gaulle's Rise And Pétain's Fall

-By that point, the writing was on the wall.
-Overextended German forces were getting hammered in the Soviet Union and in North Africa.
+By late 1942, the writing was on the wall.
+Overextended German forces were getting hammered in the Soviet Union and North Africa.
 By early 1943, the outcome of the war was no longer in doubt.
 Germany was going to lose.

-On the other hand, Charles de Gaulle's stock only rose from its 1940 rock bottom.
-Then, exiled in the aftermath of France's defeat, he was little more than a low-ranking flag officer of a defeated ally with no official position and totally dependent on his British hosts' hospitality and resources.
-Actually, he was also a fugitive according to the Vichy government, which as you will remember, was the internationally recognized French government at the time.
+On the other hand, Charles de Gaulle's stock only rose from its 1940 nadir.
+Then, exiled in the aftermath of France's defeat, he was little more than a low-ranking flag officer of a defeated ally with no official position and dependent on his British host's hospitality and resources.
+Actually, he was also a fugitive according to the Vichy regime, which as you will remember, was the internationally recognized French government at the time.
 Few could have predicted the meteoric rise to follow.

 It's worth pausing to note the contrast between Pétain and de Gaulle.
 Pétain was the clear-eyed pragmatist who looked in the face of defeat, accepted it, and then built his new reality around that fact; most of his fellow citizens followed his lead.
 On the other hand, Charles de Gaulle was an idealist about France - or at least the idea of France - believing that as long as he and other true patriots refused to quit the fight, then the war wasn't lost.

 In de Gaulle's mind, only a single battle had been lost in 1940, not the entire war.
-That war would continue until France was liberated and took its rightful place back again among the world's premier powers.
+That war would continue until France was liberated and retook its rightful place among the world's premier powers.